 - 1. Any person under age 21 who is found to be in possession of alcohol with the intent to consume it may be punished by a fine and/or required to complete an alcohol awareness program and/or to provide up to 30 hours of community service.
 Alcoholic Beverage Control Law, § 65-c. - 2.
-Giving or selling an alcoholic beverage to a person less than age 21 is a Class A misdemeanor punishable by a sentence of imprisonment up to one year.
+Giving or selling an alcoholic beverage to a person under 21 is a Class A misdemeanor punishable by imprisonment for up to one year.
 Penal Law § 260.20 - 3.
-Any person who operates a motor vehicle while intoxicated or while his ability to operate such vehicle is impaired by the consumption of alcohol or drugs, is subject to suspension or revocation of driving privileges in the State, monetary fines up to \$1,000, and imprisonment for up to one year.
+Any person who operates a motor vehicle while intoxicated or while his ability to operate such vehicle is impaired by the consumption of alcohol or drugs is subject to suspension or revocation of driving privileges in the State, monetary fines up to \$1,000, and imprisonment for up to one year.
 Vehicle and Traffic Law § 1192 - 4.
-A person under 21 who presents false written evidence of age for the purpose of purchasing or attempting to purchase any alcoholic beverage may be punished by a fine, community service and/or completion of an alcohol awareness program.
+A person under 21 who presents false written evidence of age to purchase or attempt to purchase any alcoholic beverage may be punished by a fine, community service, and/or completion of an alcohol awareness program.
 Alcoholic Beverage Control Law § 65-b (1).
-Possessing such false evidence may also be criminal possession of a forged instrument, which is a felony in New York, punishable by a fine of up to \$5000, imprisonment up to 7 years, or both.
+Possessing such false evidence may also be criminal possession of a forged instrument, a felony in New York, punishable by a fine of up to \$5,000, imprisonment up to 7 years, or both.
 Penal Law §170.25. - 5.
 Appearing in public under the influence of narcotics or a drug other than alcohol to the degree that a person may endanger him or herself or other persons or property, or annoy persons in his vicinity, is a violation, punishable by a fine and imprisonment up to 15 days.
 Penal Law § 240.40